OpenSPP/documentation/_sources/howto/developer_guides/custom_cr.md.txt

 ![](custom_cr/request_form_view.png)

-A working sample module for the described above can be accessed at the provided [link](https://github.com/OpenSPP/documentation_code/tree/main/howto/developer_guides/customizations/spp_change_request_add_children).
+A working sample module for the described above can be accessed at the provided [link](https://github.com/OpenSPP/documentation_code/tree/main/howto/developer_guides/customizations/spp_change_request_add_children) which is a comprehensive module with addional functionalities.